mlabuda2/nf-tower-docs/docs/compute-envs/overview.md

 ## Introduction

-Tower uses the concept of **Compute Environments** to define the execution platform where a pipeline will run.

-It supports launching pipelines into a growing number of **cloud** and **on-premise** infrastructures.
+Tower uses the concept of **compute environments** to define the execution platform where a pipeline will run.
+Compute environments enable Tower users to launch pipelines on a growing number of **cloud** and **on-premise** infrastructures.

-Each compute environment must be pre-configured to enable Tower to submit tasks.
-You can read more on how to set up each environment using the links below.
+Each compute environment must be configured to enable Tower to submit tasks.
+See the individual compute environment pages below for platform-specific configuration steps.

 ## Platforms

-The following pages describe how to set up a compute environment for each of the available platforms.

 * [AWS Batch](./aws-batch.md)
 * [Azure Batch](./azure-batch.md)